Commuting in Toronto

 Public Transit – TTC

-The Toronto Transit Commission (TTC) runs subways, streetcars, and buses across Toronto, reaching into the York and Peel regions.
+The Toronto Transit Commission (TTC) runs the subways, streetcars, and buses across Toronto, even reaching into the York and Peel regions.
 The closest subway stations to campus are Queen’s Park, Spadina, Museum, and St. George, depending on your exact destination.

 Queen’s Park is ideal if you have morning classes, especially in Engineering buildings like Sandford Fleming (SF), Bahen (BA), and Myhal (MY).
-It’s about a seven-minute walk from Queen’s Park to the EngSci Common Room in BA, according to Google Maps.
+It’s about a seven-minute walk from Queen’s Park to the EngSci Common Room, according to Google Maps.
 If you’re heading to the Athletics Centre for a workout or to physics classes in the McLennan Physical Laboratories (MP), Spadina station is the nearest.
 If it’s exam season and Robarts Library is your destination, St. George is usually the best choice.

 Photo by Point & Shoot on Unsplash